robcarver17/pysystemtrade/docs/userguide.md

    pickle.dump(system)
 ```

 [This is the theory.
-In practice pickling complex objects seems to cause bad things to happen...]
+In practice pickling complex objects seems to cause bad things to happen and the results may be unreliable]

 You can also save a config object into a yaml file - see [saving configuration](#save_config).